2026 Arkfeld eDiscovery Conference

 US Head of Technology and US Head of eDiscovery and Information Governance at Norton Rose Fulbright US LLP

-Andrea L. D’Ambra focuses her practice on data privacy, e-discovery, cross-border discovery, and cybersecurity.
+Andrea L. D’Ambra is a partner at Norton Rose Fulbright US LLP, serving as the US Head of Technology and US Head of eDiscovery and Information Governance, focusing her practice on data privacy, e-discovery, cross-border discovery, and cybersecurity.

 Brian Morrison